bretcope/neo4j-js/docs/REST.md

 [x] 17.10.2.
 Create node index with configuration
 [x] 17.10.3.
 Delete node index
 [x] 17.10.4.
 List node indexes
-[ ] 17.10.5.
+[x] 17.10.5.
 Add node to index
-[ ] 17.10.6.
-Remove all entries with a given node from an index [ ] 17.10.7.
-Remove all entries with a given node and key from an index [ ] 17.10.8.
-Remove all entries with a given node, key and value from an index [ ] 17.10.9.
-Find node by exact match
+[x] 17.10.6.
+Remove all entries with a given node from an index [x] 17.10.7.
+Remove all entries with a given node and key from an index [x] 17.10.8.
+Remove all entries with a given node, key and value from an index [*] 17.10.9.
+Find node by exact match  "Implemented using a Cypher query rather than the REST query endpoint."
-[ ] 17.10.10.
+[!]
+17.10.10.
 Find node by query
+        "Because the query style depends on the index provider, it is probably best to not wrap this endpoint."

 Unique Indexes (17.11)
 [ ] 17.11.1.
 Get or create unique node (create)